Rajko Toroman: Coaching career

 Before 2016, he served as a team consultant for the Barako Bull Energy Cola and the Petron Blaze Boosters in the Philippine Basketball Association.
 He previously coached the Philippines men's national basketball team having been hired by country's basketball federation Samahang Basketbol ng Pilipinas.
 Toroman led the Philippines into 4th place in the 2011 FIBA Asia Championship.
 From 2014 to 2016, he served as the head coach of the Jordanian national basketball team.

 Before working in the Philippines, he worked with the Iranian Basketball Team which brought the country to the 2008 Beijing Olympic Games.

-He is slated to represent the Philippines in the upcoming 2019 William Jones Cup as the lead assistant coach for Mighty Sports.
+He represented the Philippines in the 2019 William Jones Cup as the lead assistant coach for Mighty Sports.

 Personal life

-Toroman is married, has one daughter, who was married to basketball player Mladen Šekularac.
+Toroman is married, has one daughter, Sandra, who was married to basketball player Mladen Šekularac.
+Toroman's grandson and Sandra's son, Đorđe Šekularac was a member of the Serbian Under-16 team and was starting small forward for the U18 Partizan Belgrade team in the Junior Euroleague.
 Toroman's nephew Denis plays professional basketball for KK Luka Koper in the Premier A Slovenian Basketball League.